yduanmu/cube-ray/README.txt

 Other limitations (slow change):
 - The cube is only at one angle in 3D space.
 That is, standing flat on the x-axis.
-I believe the calculation part doesn't care what rotation the cube is at, but the cube initialization part would have to be edited in order to solve this limitation.
-Tentatively, I would say that the algorithm is complete, but not the program.
+I believe the calculation portion doesn't care what rotation the cube is at (since the ray being able to be at any arbitrary location and angle makes the cube's rotation redundant), but the cube initialization part would have to be edited in order to solve this limitation.
+Tentatively, I would say that the algorithm is complete.